mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ## Conclusion

 While the examples given here are fairly simplistic, the pattern itself is quite powerful.
-Codebases naturally accumulate small, domain specific behaviors and optimizations over time, especially around the IO components of the program.
+Codebases naturally accumulate small, domain-specific behaviors and optimizations over time, especially around the IO components of the program.
-Databases are used with specific options that an organization finds useful, logging is performed in particular places, metrics are counted around certain pieces of code, etc...
+Databases are used with specific options that an organization finds useful, logging is performed in particular places, metrics are counted around certain pieces of code, etc.

-By programming with component structure in mind we are able to keep these optimizations while also keeping the clarity and compartmentalization of the code in-tact.
-We are able to keep our code flexible and configurable, while also re-usable and testable.
-And the simplicity of the tools involved means it can be extended and retrofitted for nearly any situation or use-case.
+By programming with component structure in mind, we are able to keep these optimizations while also keeping the clarity and compartmentalization of the code intact.
+We can keep our code flexible and configurable, while also re-usable and testable.
+Also, the simplicity of the tools involved means they can be extended and retrofitted for nearly any situation or use-case.

-Overall, it's a powerful pattern that I've found myself unable to do without once I began using it.
+Overall, this is a powerful pattern that I’ve found myself unable to do without once I began using it.

 ### Implementation